Efficient and Sharp Off-Policy Learning under Unobserved Confounding: Related work

 We provide an overview of three literature streams particularly relevant to our work, namely, standard off-policy learning (i)~with and (ii)~without unobserved confounding as well as (iii)~causal sensitivity analysis.
 We provide an extended related work in Appendix~\ref{app:rw} (where we distinguish our work from other streams such as, e.g., unobserved confounding in reinforcement learning).

 \textbf{Off-policy learning under unconfoundedness:} Off-policy learning aims to optimize the policy value, which needs to be estimated from data.
-For this, there are three major approaches: (i)~the direct method (DM)~\cite{Qian.2011} leverages estimates of the response functions; (ii)~inverse propensity weighting (IPW)~\cite{Swaminathan.2015} re-weights the data such that in order to resemble samples under the evaluation policy; and (iii)~the doubly robust method (DR)~\cite{Dudik.2011, Athey.2021}.
-The latter is based on the efficient influence function of the policy value \cite{Robins.1994b} and is asymptotically efficient \cite{vanderVaart.1998, Chernozhukov.2018}.
+For this, there are three major approaches: (i)~the direct method (DM)~\citep{Qian.2011} leverages estimates of the response functions; (ii)~inverse propensity weighting (IPW)~\citep{Swaminathan.2015} re-weights the data such that in order to resemble samples under the evaluation policy; and (iii)~the doubly robust method (DR)~\citep{Athey.2021,Dudik.2011}.
+The latter is based on the efficient influence function of the policy value \citep{Robins.1994b} and is efficient \citep{Chernozhukov.2018,vanderVaart.1998}.

-Several works aim at improving the finite sample performance of these methods, for instance, via re-weighting \cite{Kallus.2018, Kallus.2021b} or targeted maximum likelihood estimation \cite{Bibaut.2019}.
-Further, several methods have been proposed for off-policy learning in specific settings involving, for example, distributional robustness \cite{Kallus.2022}, fairness \cite{Frauen.2024}, interpretability \cite{Tschernutter.2022}, and continuous treatments \cite{Kallus.2018d, Schweisthal.2023}.
+Several works aim at improving the finite sample performance of these methods, for instance, via re-weighting \citep{Kallus.2018, Kallus.2021b} or TMLE \citep{Bibaut.2019}.
+Further, several methods have been proposed for off-policy learning in specific settings involving, for example, distributional robustness \citep{Kallus.2022}, fairness \citep{Frauen.2024}, interpretability \citep{Tschernutter.2022}, and continuous treatments \citep{Kallus.2018d, Schweisthal.2023}.
 However, all of the works assume unconfoundedness and, therefore, do \textbf{\underline{not}} account for unobserved confounding.

-\textbf{Off-policy learning under unobserved confounding:} In scenarios with unobserved confounding, standard approaches for off-policy learning are biased \cite{Kallus.2018c,Kallus.2021d}, which can lead to harmful decisions.
+\textbf{Off-policy learning under unobserved confounding:} In scenarios with unobserved confounding, standard approaches for off-policy learning are biased \citep{Kallus.2018c,Kallus.2021d}, which can lead to harmful decisions.
 The reason is that, under unobserved confounding, the policy value \emph{cannot} be identified from observational data.
-As a remedy, previous works leverage causal sensitivity analysis or related methods to obtain bounds on the unidentified policy value \cite{Namkoong.2020, Bellot.2024, Guerdan.2024, Huang.2024, Joshi.2024,Zhang.2024}, which can then be used to learn an optimal worst-case policy.
+As a remedy, previous works leverage causal sensitivity analysis or related methods to obtain bounds on the unidentified policy value \citep{Bellot.2024,Guerdan.2024, Huang.2024, Joshi.2024,Namkoong.2020, Zhang.2024}, which can then be used to learn an optimal worst-case policy.
 Optimizing such bounds is often termed ``confounding-robust policy learning''.
-However, these works do \emph{not} consider sharp bounds under unobserved confounding and do \emph{not} provide statistically efficient estimators.
+However, these works do \emph{not} consider sharp bounds under unobserved confounding and do \emph{not} provide semi-parametrically efficient estimators.